hmis-tools/hmis-api-server/docs/API.md

 The following error codes have been built into the API so far:

-- ACCESS_DENIED: when you try to access content you are not authenticated to see.
+- ACCESS_DENIED: when you try to access content you are not authorized to see (or to write)
 - AUTHENTICATION_FAILURE: when you have attempted to authenticate but something went wrong (invalid token, for instance)
 - MISSING_PARAMETER: a required parameter was not provided.
 - INVALID_PARAMETER: a parameter was provided but is not of the proper format.